Posts

 Image

-Final fifth Step This writing is about how to submit mobile application, especially Webview application to Play Store.
-Webview application needs some one more extra verification, such as if the web is owned by the same owner of application, and I will explain about it in this writing.
+Final Step This writing is about how to submit mobile application, especially Webview application to Play Store.
+Webview application needs some one more extra verification, such as if the web is owned by the same owner of application, and I will explain about it in this writing. * This is continued writing from previous one.
 1. Submit your application in Google Play Console First you should have developer account in Google Play Console.
 Create one and you may need to pay 25$ one time in: https://play.google.com/console/signup Create app in your account.
 After you create application, you will see what you need to do further for application registration in Dashboard.
 Complete the each stage.
 All those information is used validation of this application by Google, so make it very clear and correctly.
 Store presence - Main store listing, here you write app information for Play Store.
-For example, your app name, description, app icon, screenshot etc. etc. In the description, you can't use repeated word or just list of wo...
+For example, your app name, description, app icon, screenshot etc. etc. In the descrip...

 Web-app dev4, Google AdMob (Banner and Interstitial ads)